paulbradshaw/ml/regression_py.md

 ## Encoding categorical data

 In one of the examples (multiple regression) some of the data is categorical, so we need to convert it into numeric data.
-To do this we import the `sklearn` library - specifically two encoders: `from sklearn.preprocessing import LabelEncoder, OneHotEncoder`.
+To do this we import the `sklearn` library - specifically two *classes* of encoder: `from sklearn.preprocessing import LabelEncoder, OneHotEncoder`.

 We then specify the categorical column and run the `fit_transform` method on it.